 Laboratory Medicine & Pathology strives for excellence in graduate studies, where graduate students are highly motivated to make original contributions in science and to complete their PhD program with peer-reviewed publications.
-The department utilizes the expertise of its Graduate Studies Committee to review and approve all proposals from PhD students registered in our program.
+The department utilizes the expertise of external reviewers to review all proposals from PhD students registered in our program.

 PhD students must submit a PhD Proposal package following the completion of the majority of their course work and within the first 2 years of the start of their program.
-If the proposal is not submitted within this timeframe, a written explanation and timeline for submission should be forwarded to the Graduate Coordinator from the supervisor.
-(This includes interdisciplinary students whose home department is not Laboratory Medicine & Pathology).
+If the proposal is not submitted within this time frame, a written explanation and timeline for submission should be forwarded to the Graduate Coordinator from the supervisor.

 The proposal will contain: